techunits/mopublish/README.md

   * [Amazon Web Services - AWS](https://aws.amazon.com/)

-###	Action & Events
+###	Events & Hooks

 Mopublish has been equipped with many Events and Actions into it's core, which provides developers a greater advantage to write plugins on top of it.

-List as follows:
+**You can emit following events to update respective functions:**

-	*mp:header* To add extra tags & texts to the header section, used by getHeader() method.
+*MP:HEADER* To add extra tags & texts to the header section.
+*MP:STYLESHEET* Load stylesheets.
+*MP:SCRIPT* Load scripts.
+*MP:PAGETITLE* Update page title based on page & pluigns.
-	*mp:seometa* To update SEO meta title, keywords & description, as per requirement.
+*MP:SEOMETA* To update SEO meta title, keywords & description, as per requirement.
-	*mp:opengraph* To update Opengraph tags as per requirement.
-Supports opengraph tags: (http://ogp.me/)
+*MP:OPENGRAPH* To update Opengraph tags as per requirement.
+Supports opengraph tags: (http://ogp.me/) *MP:FOOTER* To add extra tags & texts to the footer section.

+**Also you can bind to following events to modify the default flow of the system**

+*MP:LOGIN* To add extra functionality or special redirection once user is loggedin.

 #### Note from Auhtor